-The MOSFET array used in the generation 4.0 POWER-GATE single rectifier has been designed to provide industry-leading, ultralow on-state resistance.
+The MOSFET arrays used in the generation 4.0 POWER-GATE dual rectifier have been designed to provide industry-leading, ultralow on-state resistance.
 This results in extremely low voltage drops at continuous currents up to 600 A and surge currents up to 3000 A, even at an ambient temperature of over 100 °C (212 °F).
 In order to maintain a low-voltage drop (and, consequently, low internal power dissipation), it is essential that the cables or bus bars connected to the device are properly sized for the currents expected in the application.
 Undersized conductors can cause heat to be transferred into the rectifier, which will cause the MOSFET array resistance to increase, negating the low resistance the rectifier was designed to provide.
 Additionally, when operating at high continuous currents and ambient temperatures, the extra heat from the undersized conductors can raise the internal junction temperatures of the MOSFETs beyond their safe operating area, generating the potential for failure.

-Typical applications use cable gauges anywhere from 4 to 4/0 AWG (with insulation ratings of at least +105 °C) depending on the continuous current rating, but other system parameters such as increased cable thermal resistance due to bundling and very high duty cycles at high currents may dictate the use of paralleled cables or large bus bars coupled with forced airflow.
+Typical applications often use 2/0, 3/0, and 4/0 cable (with insulation ratings of +105°C) for 400 A, 500 A, and 600 A devices, respectively, but other system parameters such as increased cable thermal resistance due to bundling and very high duty cycles at high currents may dictate the use of paralleled cables or large bus bars coupled with forced airflow.
 Ultimately, it is up to the user to determine the appropriate external conductor to be used in any particular application.

-If the device flashes an over-temperature warning (which occurs when the internal device temperature exceeds +135 $^{\circ}$ C), then, assuming the device is operating within its current limitations outlined in the specification sheet, either the external conductors are undersized for the current flowing through the device, the ambient temperature surrounding the device is in excess of the maximum rating, or a combination of both.
+If the device flashes an over-temperature warning (which occurs when the internal device temperature exceeds +135 °C), then, assuming the device is operating within its current limitations outlined in the specification sheet, either the external conductors are undersized for the current flowing through the device, the ambient temperature surrounding the device is in excess of the maximum rating, or a combination of both.
 The system should then be shut down and the thermal conditions reevaluated so as to ensure the device's continued reliability.